pachecod/webxride-2-2-dev-alpha/FRESH_DEPLOYMENT_GUIDE.md

 -- Enable RLS
 ALTER TABLE classes ENABLE ROW LEVEL SECURITY;

--- Allow all authenticated users to read classes CREATE POLICY "Allow authenticated users to read classes" ON classes FOR SELECT
+-- Allow anyone to read classes (permissive for admin interface) CREATE POLICY "Anyone can read classes"
-  TO authenticated
+  ON classes FOR SELECT
   USING (true);

--- Allow all authenticated users to insert/update/delete classes CREATE POLICY "Allow authenticated users to manage classes" ON classes FOR ALL
+-- Allow anyone to manage classes (permissive for admin interface) CREATE POLICY "Anyone can manage classes"
-  TO authenticated
+  ON classes FOR ALL
   USING (true)
   WITH CHECK (true);

 -- Insert a default class
 INSERT INTO classes (name, description)
-VALUES ('General', 'Default class for all students') ON CONFLICT (name) DO NOTHING;
+VALUES ('Default Class', 'Default class for all students') ON CONFLICT (name) DO NOTHING;
 ```